-Expulsion: Dismissing a student from campus for an indefinite period.
-The student loses his/her student status.
-The student may be readmitted to the College only with the approval of the College's President.
+Expulsion: Permanently dismissing a student from campus.
+Expulsion is the most severe disciplinary sanction and shall be imposed only with the approval of the Vice President, Student Affairs.
+The student loses his/her student status and may not return to campus.
+The student may not be readmitted to the College.
 Expelled students are liable for all tuition and fees.